RamiJ22/RamiFinalPriject/Readme.md

 ![Black Voter Registration North Carolina](NC_Votermap.PNG)

 The data is mixed.
-Louisiana and Georgia both confirm my suspicions but North Carolina and Alabama do not.
+Louisiana confirms my suspicions but North Carolina and Alabama do not.
 I would like to be optimistic and say that this is another example of Black folks doing what they want inspite of oppression.
+However, to get a full picture I would need to test more presidential years and include other control variables.